-Jobs had a long and pathetic fight with pancreatic cancer and he took his last breath on this day seven years from hence.
+Jobs had a long and pathetic fight with pancreatic cancer, and he took his last breath seven years from now.
 He continued as the company’s chairman until he died but he had handed over to Cook before his death.
-Cook’s tweets have been an annual thing, and not only in the social media but in all his interviews he remembers Jobs with humility and affection.
+Cook’s tweets have been an annual thing, and not only in social media but in all his interviews, he remembers Jobs with humility and affection.

 On being asked about his experience on working with Jobs, Tim mentioned in an interview, “I found it to be liberating, is the way I would describe it.
 Because you could talk to Steve about something really big, and if it resonated with him, he would just say ‘Ok’ – and you could do it!
 It was like a total revelation for me that a company could run like this because I was used to these layers and bureaucracies and studies – the sort of paralysis that companies could get into – and Apple was totally different.
 I realized that if I couldn’t get something done, I could just go to the nearest mirror and look at it and that was the reason.”

 Like Tim, any and everyone Jobs worked with or interacted with remembers him on his death anniversary as one of the most inspiring people they’ve met.